 Savefor later Page saved!
 You can go back to this later in your Diabetes and Me Close

-Trying for type 2 remission and staying in it can be emotionally tough
+Trying for type 2 remission and staying in it can be emotionally and mentally tough

 Remission offers many people living with type 2 diabetes hope for a future without diabetes medication and less chance of developing serious problems with their eyes, feet, or heart.